emqx/emqx-docs/en_US/mqtt/mqtt-auto-subscription.md

-# Auto Subscribe
+# Auto Subscription

-With Auto Subscription enabled, after a client is successfully connected to EMQX, it may not need to send `SUBSCRIBE` requests to EMQX, because EMQX will complete the pre-defined subscriptions for the client.
+With **Auto Subscription** enabled, users can set multiple EMQX rules.
+After a client is successfully connected to EMQX, EMQX will complete the subscription process for the client automatically, and the clients no longer need to send `SUBSCRIBE` requests.

-Prior to version 5, this feature is also known as "proxy subscription".
+Before EMQX5.0, this feature is called **Proxy Subscription**.

 ## Configuration